onqtam/headjack/docs/why/REPUTATION.md

 > "You can't build a reputation on what you are going to do." - [Henry Ford](https://www.goodreads.com/quotes/7482-you-can-t-build-a-reputation-on-what-you-are-going)

 > "The only real mistake is the one from which we learn nothing." - [Henry Ford](https://www.goodreads.com/quotes/106813-the-only-real-mistake-is-the-one-from-which-we)

+> "If there were a highly respected, let's say extremely difficult ways to prove that you're extremely smart and hardworking that cost little or nothing - that actually can give the harvards and the yales of the world a run for their money.
+I think that might be the most positive thing we could do." - [Greg Lukianoff](https://youtu.be/buarAx_u2qg?t=8883)

+> "People know that they suck at sports because it's cheap to try." - [Balaji Srinivasan](https://youtu.be/EqJoXaNFFjY?t=9930)
+^^ How do we make it cheap to try anything like proposing laws to tuning incentives or predicting events or expressing what is true or important in parallel digital twins/simulations of the shared world model and see where that gets you?

 ██████████████████████████████████████████████████████████████████
 # SECTION: Status